 Your veterinarian can give you specific advice regarding the best combination of wet and dry food options to feed your pet.

-Kibble isn’t bad for your cat when you select a high-quality brand and provide plenty of fresh water.
-The AAFCO nutritional adequacy guidelines should be treated as a starting point for feline nutrition; any commercial pet food you pick for your cat should meet the organization’s dietary guidelines.
+Kibble isn’t explicitly bad for your cat when you select a high-quality brand and provide plenty of fresh water.
+However, the ingredient composition of most commercial kibbles isn’t necessarily considered healthy for all pet cats.
+The AAFCO nutritional adequacy guidelines should be treated as a starting point for feline nutrition (if you are in the US); any commercial pet food you pick for your cat should meet the organization’s dietary guidelines.

 However, that’s only one part of the issue.
 Kibble-only diets, no matter how nutritious, can be problematic due to the lack of variety for your pet and the potential for weight gain due to the ease of overfeeding.
-High-quality kibble is nutritious, but it’s high in carbohydrates and calories and best used as one component of your cat’s meals, which should also include plenty of tasty wet food.
+High-quality kibble is nutritious, but it’s high in carbohydrates and calories and best used as one component of your cat’s meals (if your cat likes kibbles), which should also include plenty of tasty wet food.